Cezerin2/Cezerin2/docs/deploy-on-web-nginx.md

 All requests from domain.com/api, domain.com/ajax, domain.com/images proxy to localhost:3001 (running cezerin backend app)

-We have cezerin nginx config, so you can use this config for web deploy.
+We have cezerin nginx config, so you can use this config for web deploy (just remove default config settings and replace with cezerin config settings).

 [cezerin nginx config](https://raw.githubusercontent.com/cezerin2/cezerin2/master/docs/nginx.md)